chenwangji/shopping-cart/README.md

 # shopping-cart
-a shopping-cart demo base on AngalarJs
+a shopping-cart demo base on AngalarJs.